inls161/assignment-3-brynnaw/ArtHistoryEssay.md

 culture including **religion** and government structure, created artwork that continued to embody the power of their gods and emperors more so than the style of the individual artist.
-This pattern is seen in the Altar of Zeus, which was erected during the Hellenistic Period of Greece.
+This pattern is seen in the *Altar of Zeus*, which was erected during the Hellenistic Period of Greece.
 The single-story ionic style temple had elaborate sculptures carved into the frieze, which extended around the whole base of the building.
 This frieze depicts the battle between the giants and the gods